 The first coat of primer paint went on and I felt like we were making massive progress and we'd be able to 'smash it out' - our motto throughout the renovation - in no time at all.

-The next stage was some heavy-duty insulation and attaching the lining boards, which was pretty fiddly due to having cut around all the beams.
+The next stage for the builders was installing some heavy-duty insulation and attaching the lining boards, which was pretty fiddly due to having cut around all the beams.

 Side-note: we were warned by some people that it would be difficult to heat this space due to the height of the ceilings, so we decided to add a fan for reverse heating.
 So far, we have not had any problems whatsoever, and have actually had the ducted heating on a lower setting even on cold nights, so we think the insulation is doing a pretty great job.